Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-granting execution permission to owner and group, read only to user
+ allow execution permission to owner and group, read only permission to users